FlaxEngine/FlaxDocs/manual/get-started/flax-for-godot-devs/index.md

 ## Scripting

 > [!Tip]
-> Scripting in C# is feature-complete and production-ready in Flax (compared to Godot).
+> Scripting in C# and C\+\+ is feature-complete and production-ready in Flax (compared to Godot).

-When it comes to game scripting, Flax supports C# scripts (similar to Godot).
+When it comes to game scripting, Flax supports both C# and C\+\+ scripts (similar to Godot).
 The are some differences in C# API.
 In fact, the whole C# API is an open-source project and can be found [here](https://github.com/FlaxEngine/FlaxAPI).
 All contributions are welcome.

 * Godot
 ```cs